WIZnet-ioNIC/WIZnet-PICO-HTTP_CLIENT_C/examples/http/client/README.md

-# How to Test HTTP Server Example
+# How to Test HTTP Client Example

 ## Step 1: Prepare software

-The following serial terminal program is required for HTTP Server example test, download and install from below link.
+The following serial terminal program is required for HTTP Client example test, download and install from below link.

 - [**Tera Term**][link-tera_term]